 It was the first sense of peace in my soul.

 At the same time, it was unsettling because I realized I felt nothing for my mother.

 Once I broke the soul tie, it also broke the trauma bond, and then there was nothing left.

 I didn’t have a bond with my mother after this.

-It didn’t leave a hole or an empty space.
-It was more like being unleashed and filled with strength.
+It didn’t leave a hole or an empty space, it’s like being unleashed and filled with strength.

-This bond-breaking event has stayed with me always, and I know that it was the beginning of a new beginning for me.
+This bond-breaking event has stayed with me always, and it was the beginning of a new beginning for me.